 The Overview of all assignments report is displayed for some objects, such as authorizations, compliance rules, or roles.
-The report finds all the roles, for example, departments, cost centers, locations, business roles, and IT Shop structures in which there are employees who own the selected base object.
-In this case, direct as well as indirect base object assignments are included.
+The report finds all the roles, for example,

 Examples:

 - If the report is created for a resource, all roles are determined in which there are employees with this resource. - If the report is created for a group or another system entitlement, all roles are determined in which there are employees with this group or system entitlement. - If the report is created for a compliance rule, all roles are determined in which there are employees who violate this compliance rule. - If the report is created for a department, all roles are determined in which employees of the selected department are also members. - If the report is created for a business role, all roles are determined in which employees of the selected business role are also members.